 Looking for the best prices for rental car companies around the world?
 Click here to book your rental car ahead of your trip.
 Bookings can be cancelled or amended if your plans change!

-That being said, it is possible to visit the Blue Mountains without a car and without joining a guided tour.
+That being said, it is possible to plan a Blue Mountains trip without a car and without joining a guided tour.
 If you are staying in Sydney, head to Central Station and look for the Blue Mountains Line.
 You can check the schedule here, though you should know that when we visited in late February 2020 there was some damage to the train lines from the bush fires, and replacement buses were being used in certain areas.
 The journey from Sydney to Katoomba station takes 2 hours but may take longer if replacement buses are being deployed.

 Once you have arrived at Katoomba Station, you can use the Blue Mountains hop-on/off Explorer Bus to get around.
 The first departure is at 9:15 AM – check the map for exact hop-on/hop-off points.
 You can buy your tickets in advance via Klook and skip-the-line at Katoomba Station!